carlosafonso/amazon-location-demo/README.md

 You'll need to answer some questions to the last command, after which a CloudFormation stack will be created.
 Remember that the values of the `GeofenceCollectionName` and `TrackerName` parameters correspond to the names of the Amazon Location Service geofence collection and tracker, respectively, that you created in the Requirements section above.

-The output of the stack will be the API endpoint, hosted in Amazon API Gateway.
-Write this down as you'll need it later.
+The stack will output two values, `ApiEndpoint` and `IdentityPoolId`.
+Write these down as you'll need them later.

 ### Web app